cosmic-api/cosmic.py/docs/source/overview.rst

 <https://developers.helloreverb.com/swagger/>`_ as we are not trying to
 describe an API in low-level detail (down to the URLs and methods).
 Instead, the JSON spec of a Cosmic API tries to be high-level and semantic.

-We are tired of discussing HTTP, of arguments around how to structure URLs, how to serialize query parameters, which headers to include and which codes to return.
-We believe that these questions simply *don't matter*.
-Cosmic attempts to gather the best conventions of HTTP APIs and abstracts them away.

 REST and RPC
 ------------